Al-Taie/KMPNotifier/README.md

   ### Android Setup
   Regardless of whether you use Firebase or Huawei, initialize `NotifierManager` in your `Application` class.
-  The `com.mmk.kmpnotifier` plugin, along with `com.google.gms.google-services` for firebase, will handle the necessary `AndroidManifest.xml` entries (like services and permissions).
+  The `altaie.notifier` plugin, along with `com.google.gms.google-services` for firebase, will handle the necessary `AndroidManifest.xml` entries (like services and permissions).

  ```kotlin
 class MyApplication : Application() {